Thomas Hopkins Gallaudet is recognized as the father of deaf education in the United States.

-In 1817, Gallaudet assisted in founding the American Asylum for Deaf-Mutes – now called the American School for the Deaf – in West Hartford, Connecticut, and he served as its principal for many years.
-This was the first in school in the country devoted to educating deaf children at the time of its establishment.
-In 1821, Gallaudet married one his former students Sophia Fowler.
+In 1817, Gallaudet helped found the American Asylum for Deaf-Mutes.
+Now the American School for the Deaf, he served as its principal for many years.
+This was the first in school in the country devoted to educating deaf children.

 Section 3, Lot 1

 New World Encyclopedia.
 Gallaudet, Thomas Hopkins.
 Accessed at http://www.newworldencyclopedia.org/entry/Thomas_Hopkins_Gallaudet